-A savvy traveller, mindful of Ughtasar’s four-wheel-drive only access, embarks in July or August otherwise unique rock carvings remain snow-covered.
+The savvy Ughtasar traveller, mindful of four-wheel-drive only access, embarks in July or August, otherwise unique rock carvings remain snow-covered.
 Stretching for hundreds of kilometres, scattered among two thousand tombs, ancient goat-letter petroglyphs litter Ughtasar.

-Plausible, is it, that this area of the Ughtasar Petroglyphs—and its immediate surrounds—corresponds to post-flood man, of which the sons of Noah —Shem, Ham, and Japheth—“and unto them were sons born after the flood”— called home [Genesis 1:1].
+Plausible, it remains, that the Ughtasar Petroglyphs and immediate surrounds the abode of post-flood man and the sons of Noah, Shem, Ham, and Japheth, “and unto them were sons born after the flood” [Genesis 1:1].

-Scrapping timber off the ark and living from the land, these sole inhabitants multiplied, gradually descending gentle slopes to Zorats Karer (Stone Army) where today can be found Karahunj (Carahunge), commonly referred to as ‘Armenian Stonehenge‘.
+Scrapping timber from the Ark and living off the land, these sole inhabitants multiply.
+They gradually descend the gentle slopes to Zorats Karer (Stone Army) where today the Ughtasar traveller finds Karahunj (Carahunge), the ‘Armenian Stonehenge‘.

-Prone to sin (as man is) and with rising population, apostasy led to division.
-But for a remnant, it appears, the descendants of Noah began worshipping the sun, moon, and the stars.
-They go so far as to erect a phallic monument at Metsamor; now home to a nuclear power plant.
-Finding the disciplined and conservative life of the minority frustrating, as is wont of apostates, the backslidden departed this Ancient Armenian Church to find themselves in Cappadocia, Turkey (Genesis 10:3-7).
+Prone to sin and with population rising, difference in disposition leads to division.
+But for a remnant, the descendants of Noah worship the sun, the moon, and the stars.
+They go so far as to erect a phallic monument at Metsamor, now home to a nuclear power plant.
+Finding the disciplined, conservative life of the minority frustrating, the differently disposed depart this Ancient Armenian Church to approach Cappadocia in modern-day Turkey (Genesis 10:3-7).

 2 The sons of Japheth: